-- 1) Refer to 11.1.2.2 and 11.1.3.1 for requirements to qualify for a RoofStar 15-Year Guarantee. - 2) When a roof is replaced, all penetration flashings that do not utilize a fitted cap must be installed with clamped double storm collars that are fully sealed around the upper edge.
-For roofs on newly constructed buildings, the Contractor is responsible to supply and install a second storm collar around the penetration (the first collar is typically supplied and installed by others). - 3) All electrical, gas and other services that penetrate the roof assembly must be protected against water intrusion with - 1) proprietary flashings that are sealed into the roof system. - 2) curbs fitted with a "weather head" hood sealed into the curb membrane flashing. - 3) sealant pockets (used only where unavoidable) that, in addition to the Standards in 11.3.3.4 Sealant Pockets, are at least 100 mm (4") tall, or elevated the same distance above the water plane, when measured from the water plane to the top of the pocket.
+- 1) Refer to 11.1.2.2 and 11.1.3.1 for requirements to qualify for a RoofStar 15-Year Guarantee. - 2) All electrical, gas and other services that penetrate the roof assembly must be protected against water intrusion with - 1) proprietary flashings that are sealed into the roof system. - 2) curbs fitted with a "weather head" hood sealed into the curb membrane flashing. - sealant pockets (used only where unavoidable) that, in addition to the Standards in 11.3.3.4 Sealant Pockets, are at least 100 mm (4") tall, or elevated the same distance above the water plane, when measured from the water plane to the top of the pocket.